gchq/stroom-docs/content/en/docs/install-guide/setup/mysql-server-setup.md

 (out)mysqld56_stats  0:off   1:off   2:on    3:on    4:on    5:on    6:off
 {{< /command-line >}}

-Create a text file will all members of the cluster:
+Create a text file with all members of the cluster:

 {{< command-line "root" "node1" >}}
 vi cluster.txt